borisboc/docker_image_annotations/README.md

 http://img-ann-sa2-label-studio:9090
 ```

-And toogle ON the parameter `Interactive preannotations`.
+And toggle ON the parameter `Interactive preannotations`.

-For further details, please refere to [label-studio-ml-backend github : using sam2](https://github.com/HumanSignal/label-studio-ml-backend/tree/master/label_studio_ml/examples/segment_anything_2_image#using-sam2-with-label-studio-for-image-annotation)
+For further details, please refer to [label-studio-ml-backend github : using sam2](https://github.com/HumanSignal/label-studio-ml-backend/tree/master/label_studio_ml/examples/segment_anything_2_image#using-sam2-with-label-studio-for-image-annotation)

-Remark : for keypoints, add a "bellong to" point with left click, and a "does not bellong to" with ALT + left click.
+Remark : for keypoints, add a "belong to" point with left click, and a "does not belong to" with ALT + left click.

 For the labeling interface, you use SAM2 with keypoints or rectangle, you can base it on the example in [labeling_interface_sam2.xml](PythonUtils/labeling_interface_sam2.xml)

 ### Connect another instance of FiftyOne to the same database

-Because the MongoDB database used by FiftyOne runs in its own container, and ports are bound, it is fine to connect another instance of FifytOne to this database.
-The typical usecase is that you develop a neural network on your host machine, or inside another container, and you want to access the samples in one of your FiftyOne dataset.
+Because the MongoDB database used by FiftyOne runs in its own container, and ports are bound, it is fine to connect another instance of FiftyOne to this database.
+The typical use case is that you develop a neural network on your host machine, or inside another container, and you want to access the samples in one of your FiftyOne dataset.

-Do do so, in the session running your own FiftyOne instance, you can either modify the fiftyone congiguration json file, or declare the environment variable `FIFTYONE_DATABASE_URI`, which is the prefered option explained bellow.
+Do do so, in the session running your own FiftyOne instance, you can either modify the fiftyone configuration json file, or declare the environment variable `FIFTYONE_DATABASE_URI`, which is the preferred option explained bellow.

 In your session, please export :